Nabilphysics/ros2/part9_programmatically_interect_nav2.md

 if __name__== '__main__':
     main()
 ```
-One of the import thing is wait until a task has been completed.
+One of the important things is to wait until a task has been completed.
 ```python
 while not nav.isTaskComplete():
             feedback = nav.getFeedback()